Turnage-Digital/Holmes/DESIGN.md

 - `docker-compose.yml` + scripts (e.g. `ef-reset.ps1`) support local infra and database resets.
 - `global.json` and `nuget.config` pin the .NET SDK and package feeds.
 - `src/` is the single home for runtime hosts, modules, client, and supporting tests.

+### Unit of Work & Domain Events

+- Aggregates implement `IHasDomainEvents` (exposes `DomainEvents` + `ClearDomainEvents()`).
+- Repositories register aggregates with their module-specific `*UnitOfWork` before returning so that the shared `UnitOfWork<TContext>` can emit collected events after a successful `SaveChangesAsync`.
+- No separate `DomainEventQueue` is needed; events are gathered directly from aggregates, ensuring each unit of work publishes exactly the notifications generated during that transaction.
+- See `docs/unit-of-work-domain-events.md` for a step-by-step reference.

 ```
 src/